devtron-labs/tutorials/content/docs/Triggering Pipelines.md

 ![CI Pipelines](/CD1.JPG "Triggering CI Pipelines")

-Select an image to deploy and then select "Deploy" to trigger the CD Pipeline.
+Select an image to deploy and then click on "Deploy" to trigger the CD Pipeline.
+The running images are tagged as "Running"

 ![CI Pipelines](/depdebug1edit.JPG "Triggering CI Pipelines")